 7. Walk to Wilson Outlook Reserve

-For some, it could feel like a long walk but I didn’t mind as it’s a nice way to see more of a new place and finding another great spot to watch the sunsets.
-There’s a couple of shaded picnic tables and a lift to take you up and down as well.
+For some, it could feel like a long walk but I didn’t mind as it’s a nice way to see more of a new place and find another great spot to watch the sunsets.
+There are a couple of shaded picnic tables and a lift to take you up and down as well.

 8. Laugh out loud